koen-47/COLUMBUS/notebooks/README.md

 # Notebooks for COLUMBUS

-There are three Jupyter notebooks that can be used to recreate results from COLUMBUS.
+There are three notebooks that can be used to recreate results from COLUMBUS.
 These are as follows:

 - [Puzzle generation](./generate_puzzles.ipynb): generate puzzles directly from COLUMBUS or generate your own using our pipeline.